MathCognitionUCSF/MathCognitionUCSF.github.io/math_battery/index.md

 Based on extensive neuroscientific literature (see publications below) that has identified partially dissociable brain networks for different math domains, we created the **The UCSF Dyscalculia Subtyping Battery (DSB)**.

 We have already piloted the UCSF-DSB in over **250** students from grades 2 to 8.
-Our results demonstrate that the UCSF-DSB can reliable identify four subtypes of math learning differences:
+Our results demonstrate that the UCSF-DSB can reliably identify four subtypes of math learning differences:

 * **Number processing**
 * **Arithmetic procedures**